 Senior house sharing can pave the way for incredible relationships when thoughtfully navigated!

 - Silvernest – Silvernest is a website specifically made to match seniors to other seniors for homeshares.
 This website targets baby boomers or empty nesters looking to open their homes as a homeshare or rent.
 If you want to post your home, there is a fee of $29.99 for three months of unlimited communication with renters.
 If you are a renter, this service is free.

 - Golden Girls Network – The Golden Girls Network is another website that is specifically made for older adults, typically between the ages of 50 – 70 years old.
 This website does not personally match you with compatible roommates, but they provide a database of like-minded individuals looking for a homeshare.
 To use this service, there is a $39 fee for six months of access.

 - Roommates 4 Boomers – This free option is perfect for women who feel comfortable only living with other women.
 Roommates 4 Boomers is a women-only and senior-only (50+ years) matching service for homeshares.
 This website matches women based on their lifestyle, interests, and backgrounds to find the perfect companion.

-- National Shared Housing Resource Center – The National Shared Housing Resource Center is a free source to not only list your home or find a homeshare, but to also learn more about how homesharing works.
-This free service offers programs based in your area whether you are a homeowner or renter.
+- National Shared Housing Resource Center – The National Shared Housing Resource Center is a free source to list your home or find a homeshare but also to learn more about how homesharing works.
+This free service offers programs based in your area, whether you are a homeowner or renter.
 Although this is not a matching service, you can find specific matching services in your area through this website.

-- Senior Resource – This website is not a matching service for homeshare roommates but it has a free directory with listings based on your location.
-The listings are senior-specific and some come with reviews and further information about the home.
-However, some listings do not list all necessary details and require further research.
+- Senior Resource – This website is not a matching service for homeshare roommates, but it has a free directory with listings based on your location.
+The listings are senior-specific; some come with reviews and further information about the home.
+However, some listings do not list all the necessary details and require further research.